I Feel Like I Hate My Mom! What Do I Do?

 However, in instances of severe parental alienation, or cases where your parent is unwilling to disengage from alienating behaviors, family therapy may not be effective.

-Cognitive behavioral therapy without your parent present
+Cognitive-behavioral therapy without your parent present

 Cognitive behavioral therapy (CBT) is a type of talk therapy that can help you identify unhelpful thought patterns and reframe them to help you cope with stressors in a healthier way.
-Research consistently shows that CBT can effectively address symptoms of anxiety disorders, eating disorders, depressive disorders, chronic stress, substance use disorder, and more.
+Research consistently shows that CBT can effectively address symptoms of anxiety disorders, eating disorders, depressive disorders, chronic stress, substance use disorders, and more.

 A 2017 review found that online cognitive behavioral therapy is effective in managing stress and addressing the symptoms of many psychiatric disorders.
 Additionally, the review found that online CBT can be more cost-effective and available than traditional therapy.